gersteinlab/mhealthCI/README.md

 ```
 Due to the nature of MCMC, slight variations in the p-value may occur.

-#### Patient 2: MED 14
+#### Individual 2: MED 14

-We also have another patient from the same study, MED14, which we can also run.
+We also have another individual from the same study, MED14, which we can also run.
 The data is also avaliable in the repository.
 To process this data execute the following command:
 ```
 Rscript mheathCI.R -f MED014_DATA.csv -i 5 -s "2020-01-03 00:00:00" -e "2020-03-21 00:00:00" -n "2020-01-17 00:00:00" -v Glucose -d target
 ```